 He was sitting at the bus stop on Snell and Branham, waiting for the sixty eight and decked out in black.
 No biggie; lots of people wear black.
 He looked young, young enough to be a student.
-I would've guessed he was probably heading down to Santa Teresa, except the bus going that way was on the other side of the street.
+I would've guessed he was probably heading down to the high school, except the bus going that way was on the other side of the street.

 We didn't talk- why would we?
 I had a book, and he had a cellphone, and it's against bus-bench protocol to just start chatting out of nowhere.
 We both listened to our MP3 players and waited, neither acknowledging the other's presence.
 Still, through the sound of Jem cooing in my ears, I could hear him humming under his breath.
 He was so absorbed in his phone, he probably didn't even realize it.
 I recognized the tune.

 He glanced up, surprised.
 I hadn’t realized I’d said it out loud.

 “Yeah,” he said.
 “I like the song.”